kiwapp/Template-Customer-Survey/README.md

 - `images/` : Folder who contains all images resources.
 - `sources/` : Folder who contains all application sources (for modifications look at [sources folder](sources/README.md) .

+## Make it work

+First, you have to upload the app.zip file to the Kiwapp Retail Manager.
+Once is done, some configuration is needed :

+- In the `apps`section, find your uploaded application.
+- Then click on the gear and `edit your application`.
+- Here you can upload resources binded to this application.
+Upload your `video`in an `assets/`repository.
+- Once you did, go to the `shops`section, and find your `App Set`.
+- Click on the gear to the right of your application to `Setup app`.
+- You have an interface to customize text of each pages and write your own [Parse](https://parse.com/) class name and Id.
+Or you could write  your server url if you don't want to use Parse
+- Give the path to the video you previously uploaded.
+Here the path is `../assets/video-demo.avi`.
+- Click on `Ok` button
+- The setup is done !
+Test your application downloading it on a device !
 ## Dependencies

 This application is build on top of :